Core organisational values & behaviours

 Our Association is owned by and governed on behalf of our members.
 We will seek to understand what our members and others in the HD community tell us and respond to their expressed aspirations and concerns to the best of our ability.

-The role of the Board is to set and monitor the strategic plan and budget for the Association.
-At the AGM on 21st November 2020, the following members were elected to the Board.
+The role of the Board is to set and monitor the Strategic Plan and budget for the Association.
+At the AGM on 27th November 2021, the following members were elected to the Board.

 Katy Clymo – Chair

 Katy joined the Board in November 2015.
 Over the last twenty years Katy has worked in sales, marketing and client service for asset management firms globally.
 Katy has a personal interest in Huntington’s disease, with a particular focus on youth connection, family support and research.
 She has been involved in a range of fundraising activities on behalf of Huntington’s NSW ACT and HD Research at the Florey Institute of Neuroscience and Mental Health.